jim11662418/wheelwriter-printer/README.md

 <p align="center"><img src="/images/J1P%20Feature%20Connector.jpg"/>
 <p align="center">Interface connection to J1P "Feature" Connector in the Wheelwriter Printer Board</p><br>

 The [firmware](main.c) for the Interface was developed using the Keil C51 compiler.
+The object code in Intel Hex format is provided for those without access to the Keil C51 compiler.